-The Tax-Free Savings Account (TFSA) is a versatile general-purpose investing account.
+The tax-free savings account (TFSA) is a versatile general-purpose investing account.
 Like RRSPs and RESPs, the TFSA is a registered account that provides tax-sheltered earnings within the account.
-An added benefit is that withdrawals from a TFSA are not subject to tax.
+An added benefit is that TFSA withdrawals are not subject to tax.

-This article summarizes the key features, rules and advantages to be aware of.
+These are some of the key TFSA rules, features and advantages to be aware of.

 Individuals with a valid Canadian Social Insurance Number who are 18 years of age or older and who live in Canada.